Mtentu Bridge: Secondary contract award

-Contract awarding

-In November 2022, SANRAL awarded a controversial R4.05 billion tender to MECSA Construction and China Communications Construction Company (CCCC).
-MECSA Construction has been embroiled in financial difficulties and legal disputes, with it being R418 million in debt.
-It has been described as a "defunct business", with it having no active projects since 2019, nor had it submitted financial statements beyond 2019.
+In November 2022, SANRAL awarded a controversial R4.05 billion tender to Mota-Engil Construction South Africa (MECSA) and China Communications Construction Company (CCCC) in a 40/60 joint venture.
+MECSA Construction has been embroiled in financial difficulties and legal disputes, it being R418 million in debt.
+It has been described as a "defunct business", having no active projects since 2019, and it hadn't submitted financial statements beyond 2019.
 CCCC is a Chinese state-owned enterprise that has also been accused of corruption and human rights violations.
 Previously, the CCCC was debarred by the World Bank Group for nine months for fraudulent practises.
 They are eligible to participate in World Bank-financed projects as long as they comply with certain obligations.
 Both companies were found not having sufficient operating cash flow to finance the project.

 The Development Bank of Southern Africa (DBSA) worked as the funding overseer for SANRAL for the Mtentu Bridge project.
 SANRAL affirmed that they approved the CCCC-MECSA contract based on the recommendations made by DBSA.
 DBSA stated that it did not persist in recommending any bidder, but simply evaluated them based on their technical and financial capabilities, their preference score and their compliance with environmental and social standards.

+In August 2023, work restarted and included more upgrades from the initial contract, including an 18 km upgrade of provincial road that would link the N2 to the town of Flagstaff.